SharkyRawr/naive-ioping/README.md

 ## Munin support: ##

-Simply drop the binary in your plugins directoy and restart munin-node:
+Simply drop the binary in your plugins directory and restart munin-node:

 ```bash
 cp -v ioping /etc/munin/plugins/